Shiphero/shbin/README.md

     export SHBIN_REPO = "<your organization>/<the repo>"   # example "Shiphero/pastebin"
     ```

 - By default `shbin` assigns a top-level folder to separate the content uploaded by each user.
 That could be changed with the `SHBIN_NAMESPACE` environment variable or `--namespace` argument from the command line.
+For example:

   -  `export SHBIN_NAMESPACE=""`        # no namespace
-  -  `export SHBIN_NAMESPACE="pastebin_folder"  # the full pastebin is inside pastebin_folder/"
+  -  `export SHBIN_NAMESPACE="pastebin_folder"`  # the full pastebin is inside pastebin_folder/"
-  - `export SHBIN_NAMESPACE="pastebin_folder/{user}"   # mix of both: each user has its own folder inside pastebin_folder/
+  - `export SHBIN_NAMESPACE="pastebin_folder/{user}"`   # mix of both: each user has its own folder inside pastebin_folder/

-- [optionally] Install xclip to be able to copy from your clipboard.
+- [optionally] In Linux, install `xclip` to be able to copy from your clipboard.
 For example in Ubuntu/Debian

   ```console
   $ sudo apt install xclip